Your First LLM4S Program

 1

-This creates an LLM client automatically based on your LLM_MODEL environment variable:
+This builds an LLM client based on your configured provider:

 • Selects the appropriate provider (OpenAI, Anthropic, etc.)